 A collaborative initiative of the Islands Trust, San Juan County and the City of Seattle to explore ways to recognize land owners using Green Shores Design in the development, or redevelopment, of their property.

-The Islands Trust and Islands Trust Fund were established by the same legislation; however, the Islands Trust is a regulatory body and the Islands Trust Fund is a conservation land trust that protects land through voluntary measures.
-At the Islands Trust Fund, they are working to find a way to protect the Salish Sea focusing on the interface between our terrestrial and marine worlds.
+The Islands Trust and Islands Trust Conservancy were established by the same legislation; however, the Islands Trust is a regulatory body and the Islands Trust Conservancy is a conservation land trust that protects land through voluntary measures.
+At the Islands Trust Conservancy, they are working to find a way to protect the Salish Sea focusing on the interface between our terrestrial and marine worlds.